-Shetland Goose Characteristics, Origin & Uses
+Shetland Goose: Origin, Characteristics, Uses

 The Shetland goose is a very hardy breed of domestic goose.
 It was originated from the Shetland Island in Scotland.
 It is small in stature like some other livestock breeds which are native to this island.